scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ***Mastery***: You may spend 3 energy to make it a 9 tile line.

-**Counter**
+**Premonition**
-- Energy Cost: 1
+- Energy Cost: 3
 - Cast Time: Reaction
 - Duration: instant
-- Range: Melee

-After being targeted by a melee attack you counter with an opportunity attack, using your Weaving roll for the attack.

-***Adept***: if the triggering attack missed, add +1 Success and 0/1 to the damage.

-***Mastery***: If your attack hits this does not spend your Reaction.

-**Premonition**
-- Energy Cost: 3
-- Cast Time: 1 minute
-- Duration: 1 hour

 Peer into the future, seeing multiple outcomes.
 When you or a creature in your line of sight makes a roll, you may choose either party to redo their roll.
-This effect ends after one roll.

-***Mastery***: This effect ends after two rolls.

-**Compel**
-- Energy Cost: 1
-- Cast Time: 2 AP
-- Duration: 1 round

-Override a biological creatures thoughts, compelling them to obey your command.
-Make a Weaving roll against their Mind.
-On success, you compel the creature.
-While compelled, a creature is incapable of complicated tasks, such as operating heavy machinery, piloting a vehicle, or using a caster.

-The creature remains compelled for only a round, but as long as the action given is one they would normally take the creature will rationalize their actions.
-For example, a guard may assume you have clearance when compelled to let you through a checkpoint, or a driver may assume you already paid when compelled to take you somewhere.

-Compel can be used against hostile creatures, but they add 2 successes to their Mind rolls.
-Compel ends immediately if the compelled creature takes damage or is attacked.

-***Adept***: You may spend 1 more energy to target another creature with the same command.

-***Mastery***: Creatures are Compelled for 1 minute.
+***Mastery***: You may add or remove a success from the new roll.